Ph.D., University of Pennsylvania

 Neural Correlates of Communication and Spatial Processing

-Professor Yale Cohen will be considering new graduate students for admission for Fall 2019.
+Professor Yale Cohen will not be considering new graduate students for admission for Fall 2022.

 Escabi MA, Read HL, Viventi J, Kim D-H, Higgins NC, Storace DA, Liu ASK, Gifford AM, Burke JF, Campisi M, Kim Y-S, Avrin AE, van der Spiegel J, Huang Y, Li M, Wu J, Rogers JA, Litt B, & Cohen Y.E.
 A high-density, high-channel count, multiplexed µECoG array for auditory-cortex recordings.
 J. Neurophysiol 112:1566-1583 (2014)